-RISK TITLE AND RISK ASSESSMENT EXISTING CONTROLS CONTROLS NEW TREATMENTS AND WHO IS BY WHEN?
-DESCRIPTION Provide a risk title and short description.
-Describe the causes of the child safety risk.
-Describe the consequences for children if the child safety risk happens Describe the existing child safety and wellbeing controls you have in place to mitigate the child safety risk ASSESSMENT Taken together, are the controls adequate to reduce the risk and RESPONSIBLE?
-If controls need to be strengthened, describe any new controls you will implement to mitigate the child safety risk and who is responsible for the new treatments?
-When will this be done?
-Sample content is provided below harms to a tolerable level? our school seeks advice from Employee Conduct Branch and Legal Division when dealing with complaints and concerns relating to child abuse by a member/former member of staff or school council employee or contractor a complaints handling policy which: is publicly available and accessible is child-focused is culturally safe and easily understood by the school community has information about the process for making a complaint about the school or any person within the school requires that complaints are taken seriously and responded to promptly and thoroughly. procedures for responding to complaints or concerns relating to child abuse that is: publicly available and accessible child-focused culturally safe and easily understood by the school community ensures complaints are taken seriously and responded to promptly and thoroughly covers all forms of child abuse sensitive to the characteristics of the school community able to address reporting of complaints and concerns to relevant authorities, whether or not the law requires reporting, and cooperate with law enforcement able to provide details of recordkeeping, reporting, privacy and employment law obligations to be met when responding to complaints and concerns Ongoing opportunities for discussions between families and school including 2 x parent teacher interviews Preparedness to engage in ongoing communication with families College wide target to further reduce complaints to DET via timely responsiveness, listening, empathy with a view for win/win outcomes 8 - Child safety knowledge, s Mar 1 Risk Title: Knowledge, skills and awareness Description: There is a risk that staff and volunteers are not equipped with the Child safety and wellbeing training not provided to staff and school council annually Child safety and wellbeing training is not refreshed or updated where policy, practice or law has changed Inability to identify child safety risks including inappropriate behaviour and signs of harm resulting in increased risk of failing to protect children from child abuse, and underreporting of child safety incidents to relevant staff and authorities Our Child Safety and Wellbeing Policy outlines the controls in place to ensure school council and school staff receive appropriate annual guidance and training on child safety and is implemented Our Volunteers policy provides information on training for volunteers.
-Yes
+RISK TITLE AND DESCRIPTION RISK ASSESSMENT EXISTING CONTROLS CONTROLS ASSESSMENT NEW TREATMENTS AND WHO IS RESPONSIBLE?
+BY WHEN?
+Provide a risk title and short Describe the causes of the child safety risk.
+Describe the consequences for children if the child Describe the existing child safety and wellbeing controls you Taken together, are If controls need to be strengthened, describe any new When will this be description. safety risk happens have in place to mitigate the child safety risk the controls adequate to reduce the risk and controls you will implement to mitigate the child safety risk and who is responsible for the new treatments? done?
+Sample content is provided below harms to a tolerable level? our school seeks advice from Employee Conduct Branch and Legal Division when dealing with complaints and concerns relating to child abuse by a member/former member of staff or school council employee or contractor • a complaints handling policy which: - is publicly available and accessible - is culturally safe and easily understood by the school community - has information about the process for making a complaint about the school or any person within the school - requires that complaints are taken seriously and responded to promptly and thoroughly. • procedures for responding to complaints or concerns relating to child abuse that is: - publicly available and accessible - child-focused - culturally safe and easily understood by the school community - ensures complaints are taken seriously and responded to promptly and thoroughly - covers all forms of child abuse - sensitive to the characteristics of the school community - able to address reporting of complaints and concerns to relevant authorities, whether or not the law requires reporting, and cooperate with law enforcement - able to provide details of recordkeeping, reporting, privacy and employment law obligations to be met when responding to complaints and concerns • Ongoing opportunities for discussions between families and school including 2 x parent teacher interviews • Preparedness to engage in ongoing communication with families • College wide target to further reduce complaints to DET via timely responsiveness, listening, empathy with a view for win/win outcomes Child Safe Standard 8 - Child safety knowledge, skills and awareness , , , , , , , , , , , , , , , , , , , Our Child Cofety and Wallhaim Paliny audition Yes Risk Title: Knowledge, skills and awareness Description: There is a risk that staff and volunteers are not Child safety and wellbeing training not provided to staff and school council annually Child safety and wellbeing training is not refreshed or updated where policy, practice or law has res equipped with the changed training for volunteers.